Rules and regulations

 C. ROUNDS RECORDING:

 - Each take must be recorded by a single fixed camera (horizontally oriented if filmed with a cell phone or a tablet) and the candidate’s image should fill the screen as much as possible.
-Candidate’s fingers, instrument and face must be visible and not hidden behind a music stand.
+Candidate’s upper body and face must be visible.

 - For each round, the candidates must send a single video link in MP4 format that includes his entire program for this round.
 Each link must be labeled in the following format: in .mp4 or .mov format